Otto-eboxi/eboxi.github.io/content/blogiot/solarmonitor.md

 # Summary
 Still a work in progres.
-The idea is to monitor the solar generation and load scheduling and, based on the prediction, schedule the high power loads, e.g. geyser and pool pump.
+The idea is to monitor the solar generation and load scheduling and, based on the prediction, optimize the scheduleling of the high power loads, e.g. geyser and pool pump.

+The idea is to only use local devices (no external server): Raspberri Pi as local server and ESP's as nodes.